isomerpages/moe-manjusrisec/_passionate-learners/Learning for Life Programme.md

 **3\.
 Morning Jams @ MJR**

-Morning Jams @ MJR is a platform for students to showcase their talents in singing, music making and dance in performance.
-This allows students to perform in front of their peers in an informal setting to build up on their confidence.
+<p style="text-align: justify;">Morning Jams @ MJR is a platform for students to showcase their talents in singing, music making and dance in performance.
+This allows students to perform in front of their peers in an informal setting to build up on their confidence.</p>

 |   |   |   |